JennyKozi/C_Projects/Interpreter_ipl/README.md

 Programms written in ipl can be found in the folder programs.

+The program kalmpr.ipl is this [project](https://github.com/JennyKozi/C_Projects/tree/main/K-Almost_Primes) written in ipl.

 Use the Makefile to compile, run and clean using the following commands:

 ## Compile Program